Researching, story pitching, interviewing, fact-checking, writing and editing news and feature stories.

 Recording, editing and posting online digital image and video.

 Comfortable with multiple software packages and content management systems.

 Adept and responsible social media manager.

-Current: Independent digital journalist, web developer, author: Currently working on a book devoted to the City of Holland’s early history.
+Current: Independent digital journalist, web developer.
 Available for freelance assignments.

 The Holland Sentinel (Holland, Mich.) staff writer; February, 2012 to December, 2014.

 I researched, pitched and wrote stories on a variety of topics, from crime and municipal coverage to investigative and feature stories.
 Key skills: Interview sources, fact-checking, writing stories and headlines, editing.
 I also recorded, edited and posted online digital photos and video.
 I used social media to promote my work, my company and others’ work to the general public as well as engage readers.
 I have used such CMS as NewsEditPro and Saxotech for internal editing and web posts.